James Johnson (sports administrator): Career

-Johnson leads the strategy and negotiations for Football Australia’s broadcast rights.
+Johnson secured sponsorship deals with Commonwealth Bank Australia for the naming rights for the Matildas and Priceline.

 In 2020, Johnson secured a 1-year deal for the A-League with Fox Sports in what was described as a “game of chicken” allowing the league to resume a season postponed due to the pandemic.
-Johnson has focused on growing the brands of Australia’s Socceroos and Matildas in Australia and abroad, which led to a landmark broadcast deal with Network 10 and ViacomCBS reportedly worth 100M AUD.

-FIFA 2023 Women’s World Cup

-On 25 June 2020, Australia together with New Zealand won the bid to host the 2023 Women's World Cup.
-In what has been described as the “whatsapp world cup bid”, Johnson’s network’s and political manoeuvring played a vital role in the successful bid and aligning the voting regions of Africa, Asia, Oceania, North and Central America and the Caribbean.
-The Australia and New Zealand bid won with 22 votes, while Colombia earned 13.
-Johnson later publicly criticised the English FA for voting against Australia and New Zealand labelling it “disrespectful”.

-Club Football

 Johnson advocated for a governance overhaul of Australia’s A-League from his first day in the office wanting to give the club’s more autonomy to own and operate the league under the ambit of Football Australia.
 On 31 December 2020, Johnson announced together with A-League Club Chairman Paul Lederer that Football Australia and the A-League clubs had agreed upon a new model following years of negotiations.
 The model provided the operational, commercial and marketing control of the A-League and regulatory control to Football Australia.
 Johnson has also focused on growing the brand and relevance of the FFA Cup (Australia’s open club knock-out competition) and has brought in strategic changes, including playing on free to air television and reallocating a slot to the Asian Champions League to the FFA Cup winner.
 As a next step in the evolution of Australian club football, Johnson has advocated publicly for a second-division club football competition and has set 2023 as the date for it to begin.